MikkelHansen95/dataset/README.md

 How many are over 30 years old?

-How many from denmark?
+How many from Denmark?

-How many did attend OL in category: Tug-Of-War?
+How many did attend OL in sport: Tug-Of-War?

 How many did attend OL in barcelona?